EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: How many college coaches and scouts attend and what schools are they from?

 A: The number of coaches and scouts varies from year to year.
 Any coach or pro organization may attend.
-We work each year to reach out to schools at all levels; Community Colleges, DI, DII, DIII.
+We work each year to reach out to schools at all levels; Junior Colleges, DI, DII, DIII.
 You can find the list of schools that attended one or more events in 2019 HERE.

 Q: Is the Big 26 Baseball Classic a Showcase?